Skip to main content

 Should a 10-20 technician HVAC company use ADP or QuickBooks Payroll?

-Below 20 employees, QuickBooks Payroll Premium ($80/month base + $8/employee) is almost always the right choice, it integrates directly with QBO for clean books, handles direct deposit, W-2s, and quarterly tax filings without requiring a dedicated HR resource.
-Above 20 employees, the conversation shifts toward ADP.
-ADP RUN provides dedicated HR support, workers compensation audit management, garnishment processing, and compliance tracking that becomes increasingly time-consuming to manage manually at scale.
-ServiceTitan integrates with both platforms, but the ADP integration handles multi-rate technicians (service vs. install pay rates) more cleanly than QBO Payroll at high employee counts.
-The inflection point is typically around 20-25 employees and $4M+ revenue.
+Below 20 employees, QuickBooks Payroll Premium ($80/month base + $8/employee) handles HVAC payroll well and integrates cleanly with QBO.
+Above 20 employees, ADP RUN provides dedicated HR support, workers comp audit management, and garnishment processing that becomes hard to manage manually at scale.
+The inflection point is typically 20-25 employees and $4M+ revenue.

 Newsletter